Xilef12000/ws2812-over-artnet/README.md

 		# Enable audio (loads snd_bcm2835)
 		#dtparam=audio=on
 		```
-		save and exit with Strg + O and Strg + X
+		save and exit with Ctrl + O and Ctrl + X
 	5. reboot the Raspberry pi using:
 		```bash
 		sudo reboot